-

 Ficus Trees as Bonsai

-Ficus bonsai can be cultivated indoors or outside in warm climates where temperatures remain above freezing.
+By Jim Ireland Ficus bonsai can be cultivated indoors or outside in warm climates where temperatures remain above freezing.
 The Ficus genus belongs to the family of mulberry plants or Moraceae, and it’s the most popular indoor tree species for Bonsai beginners.
-They can be found on every continent in the tropic regions and are very suitable for
+They can be found on every continent in the tropic regions and are

 -